roboticslab-uc3m/teo-simox-models/README.md

 ## Dynamics

-The masses and the COM are being calculated.
+The masses are being calculated.
+The COM have been added.

 ### Creator